johnperry-math/AoC2023/More_Detailed_Comparison.md

 and I'm trying to use only **safe**, **stable**, **standard** features of each language.
 Thus I switched to the `rust_decimal` crate, and made Day 24 work that way.

-So, Ada has a bit of an unfair advantage: it's using a machine-native type, while Rust is stuck using library code.
+So, Ada has an inherent advantage due to its higher-level approach: Rust is stuck using library code.
-On the other hand, Ada's advantage here comes from its higher-level programming approach.
+By specifying the type in terms of the problem, the Ada programmer delegates the choice of machine-native type to the compiler, which knows better.

 (How did I come up with `digits 18`?
 Some time ago I tried to see how far I could crank up the digits before the compiler declined, and 18 was gnat's limit.
 A professional Ada user pointed out to me that I could simply use [System.Max_Digits](http://www.adaic.org/resources/add_content/standards/22rm/html/RM-13-7.html#I5674).)